-- Subd.
+Subd.
 2. Dark houses required for certain species.
-Catfish, lake whitefish, and northern pike may be speared only from dark houses. - Subd.
+Catfish, lake whitefish, and northern pike may be speared only from dark houses.

+Subd.
 3. Restrictions while spearing from dark house.
-A person may not take fish by angling or the use of tip-ups while spearing fish in a dark house. - Subd.
+A person may not take fish by angling or the use of tip-ups while spearing fish in a dark house.

+Subd.
 4. Open season.
-The open season for spearing through the ice is December 1 to February 15.
+The open season for spearing through the ice is December 1 to the third Sunday in February.